What our Donors do

 Corporate Social Investment

-At C4L the terms "donor funding" and "CSI" are more or less synonymous.
-We don't make a big distinction between foundations or corporates and government funding.
+At C4L the terms “donor funding” and “CSI” are more or less synonymous.
+We don’t make a big distinction between foundations or corporates and government funding.
 The point is really that they are large-scale.
+All of these are “donors”.

 The Kellogg Foundation is an example of one such donor that made a generous contribution.